nath1as/learnpandas/pandas.md

-# Pandas libraray
+# Python: Pandas

 Pandas is a library for data structures and data analysis.
 Tutorials from pythonprogramming.net.
+Pandas has io tools to import data from different types and analysis tools useful for analysis.

 ## Basics
 Import pandas as pd, using DataFrame function to create a data frame, and printing it.
 ```